This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 This location is also called Lover’s Leap after a young lady who fell from the cliff to her death when she saw the Dutch officer with whom she was in love sail on a ship back to his homeland.

 This photo shows fishermen on Nilaveli Beach pulling their nets from the sea at sunrise.
-The colour is a blend of blues, yellows and oranges.
+The colour of the sky and the sea is a blend of blue, yellow and orange.

 Sunrise on Nilaveli Beach

-The island’s beaches are one of the best reasons to visit Sri Lanka in the first place.
-Although Sri Lanka’s south is renowned for having the most beautiful beaches on the island, there is no shortage of stunning beaches on the east coast too.
+The island’s pristine beaches are among the reasons you should visit Sri Lanka.
+Although Sri Lanka’s south is renowned for having the most beautiful beaches on the island, there is no shortage of breathtaking beaches on the East Coast, too.

 This is an image of Nilaveli Beach.